Kagu-chan/FXSpindle/README.md

 **FXSpindle** is an application to create ASS (Advanced Substation Alpha) files with karaoke effects, preview and encode them and manage single projects for this.

 ###Environment
-It supports scripting in Ruby or Lua, provides a seperate editor for each scripting language and includes the NyuFX library, the Youtils library and its own library for creating karaoke effects.
+It supports scripting in Ruby or Lua, provides a seperate editor for each scripting language and includes the NyuFX library, the Yutils library and its own library for creating karaoke effects.
 Each library has a port for both scripting engines.

 Both environments are extended by many functions and variables to make FXSpindle easier to use and more powerful than simple text manipulation.